 Description: Framework.exe is not essential for Windows and will often cause problems.
 Framework.exe is located in the C:\Windows\System32 folder.

-Known file sizes on Windows 8/7/XP are 118,272 bytes (46% of all occurrences), 118,784 bytes or 119,808 bytes.
+Known file sizes on Windows 10/8/7/XP are 118,272 bytes (46% of all occurrences), 118,784 bytes or 119,808 bytes.

 There is no file information.
-The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\RunServices).
+The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\RunServices, User Shell Folders).
 It is not a Windows core file.
 It is located in the Windows folder, but it is not a Windows core file.
 The program is not visible.
 The software listens for or sends data on open ports to a LAN or the Internet.
 Framework.exe is able to record keyboard and mouse inputs, hide itself and monitor applications.
 Therefore the technical security rating is 87% dangerous; however you should also read the user reviews.

-Recommended: Identify framework.exe related errors
+Recommended: Identify Framework.exe related errors

-A clean and tidy computer is the key requirement for avoiding problems with framework.
+A clean and tidy computer is the key requirement for avoiding PC trouble.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.